Concave majorant of stochastic processes and Burgers turbulence: Proofs

-However, if $A$ and $B$ are simultaneously realised, then $T$ is an extremal superior time for $X$ on $[0,2]$, while being strictly inferior to the time $T_{2}$ where $X$ reaches its maximum on $[0,2]$.
-The time $T$ is then a positive jumping time of $X$, which almost never happens according to lemma \ref{Dissym2} since we supposed $\nu$ non-dissymmetrical, and we arrive at a contradiction.
+The event $\Omega_{2}$ is realised if $T_{[0,1]}$ is an extremal superior time for $X_{[0,2]}$, while being strictly inferior to $ T_{[0,2]}$ where the process reaches its maximum.
+Hence according to Proposition \ref{PpsJumpPext}, $T_{[0,1]}$ is a positive jump time for $X_{[0,2]}$, thus for $X_{[0,1]}$ as well.
+This almost never happens according to \ref{Dissym2} since we assumed that $\{0\}$ was regular for the positive half-line.
+We will hence arrive at a contradiction if we show that $\Omega_{2}$ has positive probability.